IBM/Scalable-WordPress-deployment-on-Kubernetes/docs/deploy-with-docker-on-linuxone.md

 ## Steps

-[Docker Hub](https://hub.docker.com) makes it rather simple to get started with containers, as there are quite a few images ready to for you to use.
+[Docker Hub](https://hub.docker.com) makes it rather simple to get started with containers, as there are quite a few images ready for you to use.
 You can browse the list of images that are compatable with LinuxONE by doing a search on the ['s390x'](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=s390x&starCount=0) tag.
 We will start off with everyone's favorite demo: an installation of WordPress.